-Computer Class
+Computer/STEM Class

-All students have regularly scheduled computer classes.
-Becoming comfortable in the basic operation of a computer and learning the proper way to treat the computer and its related equipment are goals of this class.
-Students actively participate in keyboarding, word processing and other grade appropriate programs, as well as digital citizenship.
+- All students have regularly scheduled computer classes.
+Becoming comfortable in the basic operation of an electronic device and learning the proper way to treat the device and its related equipment are goals of this class. - Students actively participate in keyboarding, word processing and other grade-appropriate programs, as well as digital citizenship and STEM.